 While there are similarities between these two methods of inquiring into issues, they have very different focuses.

-An example of the Socratic method is when you’re trying to do math problems and you get stuck then you go back to step one and start over again.
+An example of the Socratic method is when you’re trying to do math problems and get stuck, then you go back to step one and start over again.

-Another example is if you are cooking a meal but it tastes weird then maybe you should add some spices or change the quantity of salt.
+Another example is if you are cooking a meal that tastes weird, then maybe you should add some spices or change the quantity of salt.

 What are the pros and cons of the Socratic method and Scientific method?